 Chest, Abdomen, Back and Buttocks:

-When you place your baby on her tummy to massage her back, place her hands in front of her rather than at her sides.
-Use your fingertips to massage her shoulders with small, circles and use the same small circular motion to massage down one side of the spine and up the other.
-Don’t press on the spine directly.
-Using your fingers like a soft rake, stroke down her back.
-A larger circular motion can be used on the buttocks.
+When you place your baby on her tummy to massage her back, place their hands in front of them, rather than at their sides.
+Use your fingertips to massage their shoulders with small, circles and use the same small circular motion to massage down one side of the spine and up the other.

 Face and Head:

-Holding her head with both hands, massage the scalp with your fingertips, but avoid the soft spot at the top of the head.
+Holding the head with both hands, massage the scalp with your fingertips, but avoid the soft spot at the top of the head.

-To end, start at her head and gently slide your hands down her body to her toes, then go back to her shoulders and stroke down her arms to her fingers.
+To end, start at their head and gently slide your hands down the body to their toes, then go back to their shoulders and stroke down the arms to their fingers.

 - Aly H, Moustafa MF, Hassanein SM, Massaro AN, Amer HA, Patel K. Physical activity combined with massage improves bone mineralization in premature infants: a randomized trial.
 J Perinatol 2004; 24: 305-309.